David D'Auria

 David D'Auria (born 26 March 1970) is a Welsh football midfielder.
 He was born in Swansea, and played for Football League clubs in both Wales and England.
 D'Auria helped Barry Town win the Welsh Cup in 1994, scoring the opening goal in the final against Cardiff City.

-D'Auria has been the first Team manager of Garden Village FC, who are based in Swansea having been appointed in June 2017.
+D'Auria has been the first-team manager of Garden Village FC since June 2017.